 “Nothing you do will be perfect, so embrace the reality and benefits of failure by releasing yourself from the burden of not making mistakes.”

-THINK—It’s important to put some thought into what you want to do before you do it, but we cannot camp-out here forever.
+THINK ABOUT IT—It’s important to put some thought into what you want to do before you do it, but we cannot camp-out here forever.
 I like to think in terms of goals I want to accomplish, whether those are for me personally or for organizations I lead.

-DO—At some point, I must launch out.
+DO IT—At some point, I must launch out.
 Many people point out that Peter began to sink under the waves when he took his eyes off Jesus and began to look at the storm.
 But let’s not forget that Peter was the only one of the disciples who actually got out of the boat and walked on water!
 I often remind people who are hesitant to begin something that you cannot steer a parked car.
 We have to get moving first.

-PROPOSE—After evaluating your mistakes or shortcomings, you now have evidence that can be processed for your next attempt.
+PROPOSE CHANGES—After evaluating your mistakes or shortcomings, you now have evidence that can be processed for your next attempt.
 This evidence can be taken back into the laboratory of the “Think” box as you prepare to try again, except now you are more informed than you were in your first attempt.

 Leaders, walk through this process with your team members.
 Help guide their thinking, and then move them to action.
 Let them know that mistakes are okay because they have given you some invaluable feedback you can use as you make your proposals for your next attempt.